Artu-GR/PIA_LMP/README.md

 # PIA_LMP
 Python CRUD for managing tasks.
+Automated deploy with each commit using Docker and Jenkins.
 MySQL Database.
-Django framework
+Django Framework.
-Automated deploy with each commit using Docker and Jenkins.